LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/mars-rover.rst

 Note that the test description reads, "throws error if a command type is NOT passed into the constructor as the first parameter".

+..
+TODO: Maybe add more info about throws in the chapter?

 a.
-So far, you have only used ``assert`` methods to check for equality.
+So far, you have only used ``expect`` methods to check for equality.
    Using ``assert.throws`` to verify if a specific error is thrown is a new concept.
 To learn how to use this new ability of ``assert``, look at the constructor in ``command.js`` and look at the test description in